Sziszkabigi/React_learning/README.md

 ------ Props --------
 Right now, we have a cool Table component, but the data is being hard-coded.
 One of the big deals about React is how it handles data, and it does so with properties, referred to as props, and with state

+Props are an effective way to pass existing data to a React component, however the component cannot change the props - they're read-only.
+In the next section, we'll learn how to use state to have further control over handling data in React.

+------- State -------
+imagine if we want to be able to delete an item from the array.
+With props, we have a one way data flow, but with state we can update private data from a component.

+You can think of state as any data that should be saved and modified without necessarily being added to a database - for example, adding and removing items from a shopping cart before confirming your purchase.

+To start, we're going to create a state object.
+The object will contain properties for everything you want to store in the state.
+For us, it's characters.

+src/App.js

+class App extends Component {
+  state = {
+    characters: [],
+  }
+}

 --> ----- Stateles Components ----